oliveriobw/objc_kit/README.md

 # objc_kit

 Useful macros to simplify objective-c development.
+Covers logging, exceptions, notifications, and so on.

+If Objective-C seems like a drain on all your resources, if you like succinct code, if you want to forget about all the intricacies of instatiating an NSString, if you'd rather focus on the interesting stuff, and if you don't get religeous about using preprocessor macros, then take a look.

-Logging and exceptions.
+## Logging Examples:

 NSLog(); is fine, but it's unconditional, and no-one wants that.
+Compile with
-Compile with ENABLE_LOGGING in configurations where you want logging and wg_log calls are switched on and off at build time.
-Can be easily tweaked to support different log levels, and persistance.
+ENABLE_LOGGING in configurations where you want logging (eg: your DEBUG build)
+and wg_log calls are switched on and off.

- Exceptions thrown from blocks are tricky to cope with - some simple macros to cleanly call your blocks when things go wrong.

-## Logging Examples:

 wg_log(@"prints using NSLog internally");
 wg_log(@"like a variadic printf as you'd expect %d %@ etc", 10, self);

 ## Exception Examples:

+Exceptions thrown from blocks are tricky to cope with - some simple macros to
+cleanly call your blocks when things go wrong.

 wg_try
 //.. some code likely to throw exceptions
 wg_catch